Hendersonville Memory Gardens, Funeral Home & Cremation Center

 As a singer songwriter and music publisher, he also worked at the Bell Cove in Hendersonville for 30+ years.

-Tarrel’s fondest memories were growing up at the farm in Illinois,and jumping for Joy at the Bell Cove in Hendersonville as he had a special talent and ear for good music and great musicians.
+Tarrel’s fondest memories were growing up at the farm in Illinois, and jumping for Joy at the Bell Cove in Hendersonville as he had a special talent and ear for good music and great musicians.

 Tarrel is survived by his high school sweetheart and wife of 5 ½ years, Cherie (65) of Hartsville, Tennessee.

-Tarrel is also survived by his sons, Preston (43) and Kreighton (42) both of Arizona; his 1 granddaughter and his 2 grandsons; his stepdaughters, Tanara (46), Tarina (36), and Talia (33) all of Illinois; his 3 step granddaughters and 4 step grandsons; his half sister, Kimberly (Bo) of Arizona; his half brother, Chris (59) of Arkansas; his sister, Jitona (70) of Colorado; his mother, Juanita (87) of Illinois; his stepmother Ruby of Illinois; and his close friends, Hawk, Jan and Gloria of Tennessee; and several aunts, uncles, nieces, nephews, cousins, and friends.
+Tarrel is also survived by his sons, Preston (43) and Kreighton (42) both of Arizona; his 1 granddaughter and his 2 grandsons; his stepdaughters, Tanara (46), Tarina (36), and Talia (33) all of Illinois; his 3 step granddaughters and 4 step grandsons; his half sister, Kimberly (Bo) of Arizona; his half brother, Chris (59) of Arkansas; his sister, Jitona (70) of Colorado; his mother, Juanita (87) of Illinois; his mother in law, Ruby of Illinois; and his close friends, Hawk, Jan and Gloria of Tennessee; and several aunts, uncles, nieces, nephews, cousins, and friends.

 A memorial celebration of life will be posted at a later date.